 Brazil to keep World Cup protests at bay

-COSTA DO SAUIPE, Brazil (AP) — Brazilian authorities say they’ve learned from demonstrations during the Confederations Cup not to let protesters get too close to stadiums at the upcoming World Cup.
+COSTA DO SAUIPE, Brazil (AP) — Brazilian authorities say they’ve learned from demonstrations during the Confederations Cup not to let protesters get so close to stadiums at next year’s World Cup.

-Andrei Augusto Rodrigues, security head for major events at Brazil’s justice ministry, acknowledged that police misjudged the threat to public safety at Rio de Janeiro in June at the final of the Confederations Cup, a World Cup warm-up.
+Andrei Augusto Rodrigues, security head for major events at Brazil’s justice ministry, acknowledged that police misjudged the threat to public safety at the Confederations Cup final in Rio de Janeiro in June.

 Police under attack from violent protesters fired clouds of tear gas as the game began.
-Some wafted toward the Maracana Stadium, causing vendors at refreshment and souvenir stands to cough and tear up.
+Some wafted toward the Maracana Stadium, causing vendors at refreshment and souvenir stands to cough and cry.

-Protesters got within 200 (meters) yards of the stadium, packed with 70,000 spectators for the Brazil-Spain final.
+Protesters got to within 200 meters (yards) of the iconic stadium, packed with 70,000 spectators for the Brazil-Spain final.